checklist/checklist-support/docs/pro/index.md

 ![Onboarding Checklist](/assets/images/pro/onboarding-checklist.png){: .image-small}

-Bonus: complete the checklist to receive a extra 7 days of free trial.
+Bonus: complete the checklist to receive an extra 7 days of free trial.
 On us!

 ### Create a checklist template